Kanyakumari is the Coastal City of Tamil Nadu and It is the Last Point of India where you can see the Peninsula Point and also Thiruvallur Statue.

 Historical Landmarks

 The Padmanabhapuram Palace, located nearby, is a splendid example of traditional Kerala architecture and craftsmanship.
 The Gandhi Memorial Mandapam, built in memory of Mahatma Gandhi, stands as a poignant reminder of his legacy of peace and nonviolence.
+Kanyakumari

 Adventure and Exploration

-For adventure enthusiasts, Kaniyakumari offers opportunities for trekking, boating, and water sports.
+For adventure enthusiasts, Kanyakumari offers opportunities for trekking, boating, and water sports.
 The nearby hill station of Marunthuvazh Malai provides breathtaking views of the surrounding landscape and is a popular destination for trekking and nature walks.

 Conclusion